Board of Directors

 Sally Schwartz Belcher,

 Early in her career, Sally applied her B.S. in Business Administration from the University of Nebraska by working as a national bank examiner, a landman for Gulf Oil, and in marketing and lending in the savings and loan industry.
 Later, Sally entered the nonprofit world as Executive Director for the Wyoming Chapter of the American Academy of Pediatrics, then as Business Liaison for CLIMB Wyoming and also an avid volunteer for Wyoming’s ‘We the People’ constitutional civic competence and responsibility program.
 Sally is a certified yoga therapist and teaches at the Natrona County NERD YMCA as well as private clients.
-She currently serves on the Casper College Foundation and the Wyoming Symphony Orchestra boards.
+She currently serves on the Wyoming Symphony Orchestra board.

 She and her husband, Jim, lived in Casper before he attended law school.
 They moved to Cheyenne and lived there for 27 years while raising their two children, Katherine and John.
 Sally and Jim returned to Casper in 2014.